 Angola is situated in the south-central part of Africa.
 It is located around 12°30’S Latitude and 18°30’E longitude.

 Except for a period of occupation by the Dutch, Angola remained under Portuguese rule as an overseas province until the outbreak of a revolution, in which the people of Angola fought for independence, succeeding in 1975.
-After gaining independence, Angola suffered internal conflict and fought a civil war, lasting 27 years, and ending finally in 2002.
+After gaining independence, Angola suffered internal conflict and fought a civil war, lasting 27 years and ending in 2002.
 Today, Angola continues to work towards strengthening its economy and maintaining stability, though it remains one of the poorest nations in the world, despite oil reserves.

-- Angola is situated along the west coast of Africa,
+Angola is situated along the west coast of Africa, bordering the Atlantic Ocean.

-Points of Interest
+Points of Interest in Angola